Here is what to do in Rockport-Fulton with kids to keep them happy!

-“Hi!
-Where are y’all from?” we were asked time and time again as I explored the Rockport-Fulton area with my daughter.
+We were asked repeatedly, “Hi!
+Where are you all from?” as we explored the Rockport-Fulton area.
 Every local we came across nodded, waved, shook our hand, or became our newest friend.
 It was Texas hospitality at its best.
 Rockport-Fulton is the quintessential family getaway with the small-town charm, natural beauty, and gulf coast activities.
 Below is what to do in Rockport-Fulton with kids.
 I hope you like it all!

 Not in the mood for a swim?
 No problem!
 Hike along the beach, piers, and walking trail while taking in the beauty.